 Additionally, laboratories, which include clinics and facilities doing point-of-care testing, must report test results as described in Title 17 section 2505 of the California code of Regulations and the current Contra Costa Health officer order directing all laboratories conducting COVID-19 Diagnostic test to report COVID-19 test information to local and state public health authorities for all testing results.

 COVID-19 testing which includes COVID-19 Point of Care antigen testing, should be reported through the CalRedie electronic lab reporting (ELR) system.
 If your clinic or facility does not have ELR capacity lab results can be reported using the CalRedie Reporting module.
 Please review CalRedie Manual Lab Reporting module for further information on enrollment.

-If a patient presents and is suspected of having COVID-19, or is a confirmed case, proper infection control measures should be put in place immediately:
+If a patient presents and is suspected of having COVID-19, a recent exposure, or is a confirmed case, proper infection control measures should be put in place immediately and includes:

 - Place surgical mask on patient and place patient in private room with door closed (optimally, a negative-pressure, airborne isolation room).

 - Implement all of the infection control procedures listed below for healthcare workers:

 - Airborne precautions (N95 mask or PAPR) AND

 - Additionally, universal masking of all staff and visitors should be implemented within the facility.

 Surfaces should also be cleaned frequently using appropriate disinfectants: List of disinfectants for use for COVID-19 cleaning.